-With outdated hardware and a yellow-ish finish, all of my bathroom vanities needed a makeover.Seeing what an ordeal it was to paint my kitchen cabinets with oil paint, however, I was looking for an easy way out.Thank goodness I stumbled upon a new product from General Finishes called Java Gel Stain
+With outdated hardware and a yellow-ish finish, all of my bathroom vanities needed a makeover.Seeing what an ordeal it was to paint my kitchen cabinets with oil paint, however, I was looking for an easy way out.Thank goodness I stumbled upon a new product called gel stain( here is the one I used).

 *This post contains affiliate links.
 That means if you click on one of those links and buy something, I may receive a small commission, but you won’t pay a dime more.

 After some intensive research and a few tutorials, I decided I would take the leap and try the gel stain.
 So glad I did.
-The application was super easy and after eight months, the product has not even one scratch.
+The application was super easy and after two years, the product has not even one scratch.

 Here is what the vanity looked like before the gel stain application.